 But two high schools are also opening here, reflecting a dynamic environment shaped by population shifts within the far-flung diocese, as well as the closing of Catholic inner-city and ethnic parishes and the challenge posed by charter schools, which draw many families who struggle to pay tuition.

 Msgr.
 Francis Beach, executive director for the archdiocese’s office of stewardship and development, is eager to project a more positive image of the local Church’s future prospects, and he has some hard evidence to back his claims.

 He just finished a capital endowment campaign that raised $220 million dollars in just over two years — a stunning feat in the midst of an economic crisis.
 A quarter of those funds will flow into Catholic education, including $30 million for seed money for the two new high schools and the rest for inner-city Catholic schools and special-education schools.

-Dr. William Williams, the editor of the Linacre Quarterly, the official journal of the Catholic Medical Assocation, noted that Philadelphia still fostered deeply committed Catholics, including pro-life physicians and 247 deacons.
-Williams himself is a candidate for the deaconate.
+In spite of the temporal problems Archbishop Chaput faces, Philadelphia seems to have a strong Catholic core that will sustain it through its difficulties.
+Dr. William Williams, the editor of The Linacre Quarterly, the official journal of the Catholic Medical Association, noted that the archdiocese still fostered deeply committed Catholics, including pro-life physicians and 247 deacons.
+Williams himself is a candidate for the diaconate.

 “There is a real core of faithful Catholics in the archdiocese.
 Many parishes have strong daily Mass attendance, and many are involved in a variety of Catholic organizations.
 I think there is a lot more going on here than in Denver,” Williams said.
 “And if Archbishop Chaput maintains his style of leadership, which involves encouraging lay Catholic leadership, it should work well.”